chrisxfire/chrisxfire.github.io/content/notes/_net/dependency-injection/another-example.md

 }
 ```

-## Example of Method Injection with Interface Method
+## example of method injection with interface method
 ```cs
 interface IDataAccessDependency
 {